EJMK18/FEM-news-homepage/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) - This introduced me to some of the ARIA attributes, which aided with the JS code implemented.
+- [MDN - ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) - This introduced me to some of the ARIA attributes, which aided with the JS code implemented.

 ## Author